|1||25,000+ monthly active users in US, Canada, and Europe since March 2019|

 |4||Competitive landscape valuations ( $50 Billion)|

-Our goal is to be a one stop shop for all things fandom that sets the standard of social online responsibility for future generations.
-There will be 3 main features to the streamlined update for our app: Quips, Podchats and Squads.
+There are 3 main features to the streamlined update for our app: Quips, Podchats and Squads.

 Our business model is direct to consumer and in-app microtransactions.
 Similar to other gaming centric platforms, users can buy digital goods or tip their favorite creators with “Snacks”.
 For math, 1 qoin is $0.03 USD and Snacks cost between 35-250 qoins.
 These are already actions that users are familiar taking on adjacent platforms like Twitch and Discord.